Miss Charm 2024: Debuts and withdrawals

-This edition featured the debut of Albania, Australia, Belarus, Canada, Ecuador, El Salvador, France, Montenegro, Namibia, New Zealand, Nigeria, Romania and United States.
-Some countries had announced representatives, including Hungary, Iran, Italy, Kazakhstan, Paraguay, Senegal, Somalia, and Spain but withdrew after their representatives resigned from the titles, and their respective organizations found no replacement.
+This edition featured the debut of Albania, Australia, Belarus, Canada, Ecuador, El Salvador, France, Montenegro, Namibia, New Zealand, Nigeria, Romania, and the United States.

+Several countries had initially announced representatives, including Hungary, Iran, Italy, Kazakhstan, Paraguay, Senegal, Somalia, and Spain, but later withdrew after their representatives resigned their titles and the respective organizations were unable to appoint replacements.

-Bangladesh, Cambodia, Costa Rica, Dominican Republic, Eritrea, Myanmar, Nicaragua, Portugal, Singapore, South Sudan, Ukraine and Wales, withdrew from the competition after their respective organizations failed to appoint a delegate.
-Alina Luz Akselrad of Argentina, Sofia Depassier of Chile, and Sawera Saeed of Pakistan were initially appointed to compete, but, after they relinquished their titles and the national license holders found no replacement, the countries eventually withdrew.
+Bangladesh, Cambodia, Costa Rica, the Dominican Republic, Eritrea, Myanmar, Nicaragua, Portugal, Singapore, South Sudan, Ukraine, and Wales also withdrew after their respective organizations failed to appoint a delegate.

+Additionally, Alina Akselrad of Argentina,Sofía Depassier of Chile, and Sawera Saeed of Pakistan, who were initially appointed as representatives, relinquished their titles.
+As the national license holders were unable to find replacements, their countries subsequently withdrew.